CosmOS-Creators/docs/sites/howTo/contribute/c/tests.rst

                     ├── mock.cpp
                     └── osMock.h

 #.
-In the ut folder we create then folder for os unit test cfg and two files, CMakeLists.txt and ut.cpp as it is shown in the following example:
+In :file:`ut` we then create a :file:`os` folder for the os unit test cfg and two files, :file:`CMakeLists.txt` and :file:`ut.cpp` as it is shown in the following example:
     ::

         os (module)